-- submission of a detailed dissertation proposal demonstrating that the dissertation will constitute an original and substantial contribution, of publishable quality, to legal scholarship
+- a detailed dissertation proposal demonstrating that the dissertation will constitute an original and substantial contribution, of publishable quality, to legal scholarship

-- submission of an extensive, high quality writing sample written in English to demonstrate the ability to engage in advanced research and writing
+- an extensive, high quality writing sample written in English to demonstrate the ability to engage in advanced research and writing

 To apply online:

-S.J.D applicants may use the LSAC online application for the University of Minnesota LL.M. program, which becomes available on October 1.
+S.J.D applicants should use the LSAC online application which becomes available on October 1.
 Before you begin to complete the online application, please review the University of Minnesota’s requirements and application instructions by clicking on “Law School Instructions.”
-Please note that if you apply online you will be required to use the LSAC Credential Assembly Service and to pay the application fee with a credit card.
-Once the application is submitted, email firstname.lastname@example.org to notify International Programs staff that the application should be considered for the S.J.D. program.
+Please note that you will be required to use the complete LSAC Credential Assembly Service and to pay the application fee with a credit card.

 To apply via postal mail:

-Instructions for applying are included on the SJD Application PDF or SJD Application DOC If you download the paper application forms, you must pay the application fee with a check in U.S. dollars, which must be enclosed with your application.
+Applicants with extenuating circumstances may request to apply via postal mail instead of online.
+Instructions for applying are included on the S.J.D.
+Application PDF or S.J.D.
+Application Word Doc If you download the paper application forms, you must pay the application fee with a check in U.S. dollars, which must be enclosed with your application.